libigl/libigl/tutorial/tutorial.md

 ## Tetrahedralization of closed surfaces [605]

-Similarly, the interior of a closed manifold surface can be tetrahedralized using the function `igl::tetrahedralize` which wraps the tetgen library ([Example 605](605_Tetgen/main.c)):
+Similarly, the interior of a closed manifold surface can be tetrahedralized using the function `igl::tetrahedralize` which wraps the Tetgen library ([Example 605](605_Tetgen/main.c)):

 ```cpp